How to get in on crypto presales

 - Have the community invested in many successful deals in the past?

-I'll highlight some communities worth taking a look at.
+Here are some known communities worth taking a look at.
 Note that not all communities are open to the public at all times.

 Here is a list of some of the most known launchpads out there.